SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/VSCodium.rst

 .. note::
     `VSCodium <https://vscodium.com/>`_ is the open source Microsoft Visual Studio application, but without the telemetry included in Microsoft's downloadable version.

-As a one-time setup task, go to view->extensions search for "Scala" and install the "Scala (Metals)" extemsion. `WebPage <https://marketplace.visualstudio.com/items?itemName=scalameta.metals>`_
+As a one-time setup task, go to view->extensions search for "Scala" and install the "Scala (Metals)" `extension <https://marketplace.visualstudio.com/items?itemName=scalameta.metals>`_

 Open the workspace: ``File`` > ``Open Folder...`` and open the folder you have downloaded earlier in :ref:`template`.